cloud-gov/product/OnboardingChecklist.md

 **Buddy:** If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that an appropriate person does it_.

 ## New Person checklist
 - [ ] Take judicious notes on what about this onboarding process or cloud.gov is confusing or frustrating.
 If you notice a problem (especially with things like documentation), you are more than welcome to fix it!
 At the very least, please share this information with your buddy (or someone) at some point so we can make the team/platform better.
+(You can also file issues and pull-requests on [the template for Onboarding issues](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md).)
-- [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue should be assigned to them)
+- [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them)
 - [ ] Read [the team onboarding document](https://github.com/18F/cg-product/blob/master/Onboarding.md) for more context about cloud.gov
 - [ ] Read the ["What is it?"](https://docs.google.com/presentation/d/1nCcti3dXG9TVGW3OqaWtnf96oXX8U8SBTM_WePFO_dg/edit#slide=id.p) presentation for a rundown of what cloud.gov is and does
 - [ ] Read through [the Introduction section of docs.cloud.gov](https://docs.cloud.gov/) for a broader understanding of cloud.gov, especially as we present it to potential customers/users